flexdash/docs/docs/quick-start/index.md

 ## Installing FlexDash in Node-RED

+For a non-docker set-up, install FlexDash using `npm install @flexdash/node-red-fd-corewidgets`, this will automatically pull-in the other necessary parts as dependencies.
-To install FlexDash either `npm install node-red-fd-corewidgets` or use the "manage palette" feature in the Node-RED editor (in the top-right menu) to install "node-red-fd-corewidgets".
+You can also use the "manage palette" feature in the Node-RED editor (in the top-right menu) to install "@flexdash/node-red-fd-corewidgets", however, a restart of Node-RED is required after the installation!

+!!!
+WARNING
+    If FlexDash (`@flexdash/node-red-fd-corewidgets`) is installed using the Node-RED editor's "manage palette" feature then a restart of Node-RED is required for FlexDash to actually function.
+This is due to [bug #569](https://github.com/node-red/node-red/issues/569) in Node-RED.

 The core widgets module comes with a set of example flows, which you can install using the Node-RED editor's "import" feature.